Please provide your zip code to see plans in your area.

 If you call your Legal Aid or SHIP, you can begin your conversation by stating that you’re looking for help with Medicare’s costs and/or long-term care.
 You can ask to talk with someone to help you determine whether Medicaid or a Medicare Savings Program could save you money or offer additional benefits.

 State Health Insurance Assistance Programs (SHIPs) are Medicare counseling services in each state.
 These trained counselors should be able to refer you to local resources on Medicaid benefits if they can’t answer your specific questions themselves.
-Our state guide to Medicare includes SHIP listings within each state overview.
+You can find your state SHIP here, and our state guide to Medicare includes SHIP listings within each state overview.

 Enrollment brokers are state-contracted call centers that facilitate enrollment in the various plans that cover recipients of both Medicaid and Medicare.
 This hotline is typically the only one where customer service representatives (CSRs) can make enrollment changes for you.
 You can search online for your state’s hotline, but also make sure to check with the appropriate legal aid society’s healthcare group for unbiased advice.